-Genghis Khan did not just look to kill people, he was mainly interested in conquering and gaining wealth.
-He could accept the surrender of a defeated enemy and often used consummate skill to avoid conflict merely through emissaries who would spread tales of fear and the impending force of Genghis Khan’s war machine.
+Genghis Khan did not just look to kill people; he was mainly interested in conquering and gaining wealth.
+He would accept the surrender of a defeated enemy and often used consummate skill to avoid conflict merely through emissaries who would spread tales of fear and the impending force of Genghis Khan’s war machine.